Young and the Restless Star Kristoff St. John Dead at 52

 The Young and the Restless family has lost a beloved member.

 Kristoff St. John, the actor who originated the role of Neil Winters on the long-running soap opera nearly three decades ago, has died.
 The Los Angeles Police Department confirmed to E!
-News that St. John was found dead in his home in Calif. around 2 p.m. on Sunday.
-Authorities have not disclosed any further details and the cause of his death is unknown at this time.
+News that police were called for a possible alcohol overdose and found St. John dead in his home in Calif. around 2 p.m. on Sunday.
+Authorities have not disclosed any further details and the cause of his death is unconfirmed at this time.
 St. John was 52 years old.

+"Few men had the unique strength, courage & sensitivity that @kristoffstjohn1 lived every single minute of every day.
+He impacted everyone he met and millions who he inspired and in turn admired him," attorney Mark Geragos said in a statement on Twitter.
+"On behalf of @MiaStJohnBoxer & @TheStJohnFamily thank you for all of your love."

 A New York native, he got his start on television with brief appearances on shows like Happy Days and Wonder Woman.
 By the late 1980s, St. John landed a recurring role on Charlie & Co. before The Young and the Restless in 1991, on which he starred until his death.